Wingstop Franchise – Costs, Fees & Earning Stats

 The Wingstop franchise fee is $20,000.
 In addition to the initial fee, franchisees must also pay a development fee of $10,000.

-How much do Wingstop franchise owners make?
+How much does a Wingstop owner make?

 Based on 1175 franchise locations and 28 company-owned locations, the average revenue per location in 2021 was $1,592,657.
 The highest annual revenue was $4,693,395 while the lowest was $436,801.

-Profitability can vary depending on a number of factors, such as location, size of the restaurant, and how well the business is managed.
+Profitability can vary depending on a number of factors, such as location, the size of the restaurant, and how well the business is managed.

 Additionally, franchise owners who are able to effectively manage their businesses and control costs are more likely to be more successful than those who are not.
 Rich Ross is a franchisee and he helps promote the brand.

 While there is no guarantee that every Wingstop franchise owner will become a millionaire, it is possible to make a good living by owning and operating one of these businesses.

 Wingstop is a fantastic franchise that’s carved out a reputation for making amazing wings with incredibly tasty sauces.